tinne26/kage-desk/docs/tutorials/texels.md

 ## Texels in Kage

+> [!WARNING]
+> **Since the addition of pixels mode in Ebitengine v2.6.0, the content of this page is no longer relevant; it's offered only for historical context**.

 From working with Ebitengine you will know that its graphical API is based around "images".
 Images are simply arrays of pixels with 4 channels (red, green, blue, alpha) per pixel.
 Images also have an integer width and height, in pixels.

 Then, when it comes to drawing, Ebitengine takes care of sending this data to the GPU.